monokernn/Grok_Bot_Architecture/README.md

 - a static coming-soon monitor introduces the separate agent system being prepared to learn memecoin market behavior in paper mode;
 - the trading agent's paper PnL is generated from shared backend time, so every visitor sees the same paper-wallet performance;
-- the $ARCHITECTURE paper-market tape advances once per server second and stays synchronized across tabs and devices;
+- the ARCHITECTURE paper-market tape advances once per server second and stays synchronized across tabs and devices;
-- the displayed $ARCHITECTURE USD price is fetched live from the highest-liquidity Solana pool returned by the [DEX Screener API](https://docs.dexscreener.com/api/reference).
+- the displayed ARCHITECTURE USD price is fetched live from the highest-liquidity Solana pool returned by the [DEX Screener API](https://docs.dexscreener.com/api/reference).
-- clicking the $ARCHITECTURE market monitor opens that live pair on DEX Screener.
+- clicking the ARCHITECTURE market monitor opens that live pair on DEX Screener.

 The trading layer currently operates in paper mode while its live execution connector is being prepared.

 Current operational scenarios cover:

-- analysis of public $ARCHITECTURE discussion;
+- analysis of public ARCHITECTURE discussion;
 - review of @monokern product posts and community replies;
 - public GitHub change reports;
 - accurate product-led X drafts without price promises;